Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 - ***Bugs are inevitable, and in some cases, correctable***.
 Before reporting an issue, please use the ***debug binds*** or ***Debug Menu options*** to troubleshoot issues as they arise.
 If the bug recurs frequently even after using said options, please include what debug options you've used and/or a crash log if you've also installed a crash logger.

 ### Performance
-- Expect a ***loss of ~4-5 FPS if the game regularly runs at 60 FPS without the mod***.
+- Expect a ***loss of, on average, at least 7-15% of your base framerate with some framerate spikes***, especially when camera collisions are enabled or when opening menus, such as a large player inventory.
+The performance hit also depends on how many players are summoned, what actions players are performing, and what camera options are active.
+- ***Turning off camera collisions, obstruction fading, and not removing occlusion*** produces the best performance when using the co-op camera.
 - Highly recommend ***capping your framerate to 60 FPS if possible***, since some of the physics-related code in this mod can act up at higher framerates.
-- As the project, and my programming skills, are still very much in alpha, expect performance optimizations down the line once the mod becomes more stable.
+- I realize that the code is inefficient and sub-optimal, especially with all the workarounds in place to make certain features work.
+However, as the project, and my programming skills, are still very much in alpha, ***expect additional performance optimizations down the line once the mod becomes more stable***.

 ### Prerequisite Mods
 Install the following mods + all their prerequisites: